SSWConsulting/SSW.Rules.Content/rules/semantic-versioning/rule.md

 ### Major version

 The major version will only be incremented when releasing non-backwards compatible changes.
 For example, when something has become obsolete or an interface has changed fundamentally.
+When the Major version is incremented the minor and patch version both reset to 0.

 ### Pre-release version